TaroEld/mod_dev_console/docs/README.md

 Debug Keybinds are disabled by default.
 They can be enabled by toggling the `Enable debug keybinds` setting.\
 To get a list of available keybinds, check the Mod Settings.

+## Known issues:
+There are some issues with the `compilescript()` squirrel function.
+It will complain about missing `;` or `lf` despite the syntax being correct.\
+This seems to be related to `if | if / else  | if/ else if`.
+Try semicolons after the closing if curly braces, and either don't use else if, or don't put any other statement in the same scope after it.\
+If everything else fails, you can try to use the this.include() function, which allows you to add and run a .nut file.
+Place it in your data folder, and run 'this.include("my_file"), without .nut.
+A file can only be run once per game start this way, so you'll need to rename it or restart the game if you need to do it more than once.